bramklg/graphql-federated-stitching/README.md

 Aside from demonstrating the Stitching Directives it also demonstrates:
 * Subscriptions to Spring Boot 3 backends
-* File uploads to Spring Boot 3 backends (Update: not possible yet, see [this PR](https://github.com/spring-projects/spring-graphql/pull/430))
+* File uploads to Spring Boot 3 backends
 * Hot schema reloading (based on [this example from the stitching handbook](https://github.com/gmac/schema-stitching-handbook/tree/main/hot-schema-reloading))

+The Spring GraphQL implementation doesn't support file uploads yet, see [this PR](https://github.com/spring-projects/spring-graphql/pull/430)).
+The [GraphQL Spring Boot kickstarter project](https://github.com/graphql-java-kickstart/graphql-spring-boot) does support file uploads.
+Thats why the `userservice` doesn't use the Spring GraphQL implementation but the kickstarter project.

 ## Setup